Hybrid working: employer guidance

 The employee should also keep in regular contact with their line manager about health and safety risks and homeworking arrangements that need to change.

-For information on your business's health and safety duties, see what you need to do about health and safety.
+For information on your business's health and safety duties, see health and safety basics for business.

 See the Health & Safety Executive (HSE) guidance on managing home workers' health and safety.

 If you have employees who use their home as a base and generally don't work from your premises, you may have additional health and safety responsibilities to them.
-See how to ensure the safety of lone workers.
+See ensure lone workers' safety.

 Developed withAlso on this siteContent category